Giuseppe-Mazzapica/Gea/README.md

 -----

-# Why this fork?
+# Why Gea (instead of PHP Dotenv)?

-Gea born from a fork (and a refactoring) of [PHP dotenv](https://github.com/vlucas/phpdotenv) by Vance Lucas.
+Gea was born as a fork of [PHP dotenv](https://github.com/vlucas/phpdotenv) by Vance Lucas.

-That library is used in millions of apps and is considered by PHP community as a very affordable piece of code.
+That library is widely used and is considered by PHP community as a very affordable piece of code.

-So, *why this fork*?
+So, *why this*?

-The original idea was to contribute to PHP dotenv and try to introduce there an interface for their `Loader` class that would allow me to customize the way it works by default.
+The original idea was to contribute to PHP Dotenv and try to introduce there an interface for their `Loader` class that would allow me to customize the way it works by default.

 But after having forked and added the interface, I could not stop myself refactoring... ending up in a completely different